What Is NCCD?

 What Good Looks Like

-Schools that manage NCCD well are not doing more work than anyone else — they have built habits and systems that make documentation a by-product of teaching, rather than a separate administrative job.
-Here is what that looks like in practice.
+Schools that manage NCCD well are not doing more work than anyone else.
+They have built habits that make evidence a by-product of teaching, not a separate job.
+What that looks like in practice:

 Daily logging habit